kkoutoup/Kickstart-Github-Proect/README.md

 - re
 - subprocess
 ## Note
-The Python script starts with `#! /usr/bin/env python3` which works in Linux.
-You may need to modify both the filepath and the `python` command depending on your Operating System.
+1. Depending on your operating system you may need to modify `#! /usr/bin/env python3`
+2. Set environment variables (Linux)
+  - open your terminal and `cd` to your root directory
+  - go to your bash profile with `nano` editor with `nano ~/.bash_profile`
+  - type `export PYTHONPATH="path/to/dependencies/folder"` (i.e. "home/username/Projects/Kickstart-Github-Project/Dependencies")
+  - save and exit